Palm Springs Tram Discount Tickets $18.95 + Visitor Tips

 If you wish to avoid walking the steep path or waiting for a shuttle to bring you to the Valley Station, park at parking lot A.

 There is parking in 13 paved lots near Valley Station.
-There is free shuttle service from parking lots to Valley Station entrance available weekends and holiday periods
+There is a free shuttle service from parking lots to Valley Station entrance available on weekends and holiday periods.

 Tip #5: Free Parking at Palm Springs Tram for Coachella Valley Residents: Bring I.D.